 Click Add Wireless Device with WPS if you want to add a wireless device using Wi-Fi Protected Setup (WPS).
-Refer to page 44.
+Refer to page 40.

 Click Manual Wireless Network Setup if you want to manually configure the wireless settings on your router.
-Refer to page 46.
+Refer to page 42.

-Wireless Connection Setup Wizard
+Wireless Network Setup Wizard

 To run the security wizard, click on Setup > Wireless Settings.
-Click on the Wireless Network Setup Wizard button.
+Click on Wireless Network Setup Wizard.